vivaria/edisonrul.ing/docs/source/cards/djinn-releaser-of-rituals.md

-# DJINN RELEASER OF RITUALS
+# Djinn Releaser Of Rituals

 > ① When you Ritual Summon a Ritual Monster, you can remove from play this card from your Graveyard as 1 of the monsters required for the Ritual Summon. ② While the monster Ritual Summoned using this card is face-up on the field, your opponent cannot Special Summon.